 As the result of a 1955 law requiring “In God We Trust” to appear on all currency, dollar bills issued in 1957 were the first to bear the slogan.

-Click to keep learning some fascinating facts about money.
+Keep reading to learn some more fascinating facts about money.

 Taylor Bell contributed to the reporting for this article.